worker-tools/v8-value-serializer/README.md

 ## Contents

 - `v8-value-serializer.ts`: A port of V8's [`value-serializer.cc`](https://github.com/v8/v8/blob/main/src/objects/value-serializer.cc) to pure JS.
-The API is C-like and not recommended for direct use
+The API is C-like and not recommended for direct use.

 - `v8.js`: A polyfill for Node's [Serialization API](https://nodejs.org/api/v8.html#serialization-api).
-It differs from the base version by treating typed arrays closer to what developers would expect.
-See [here](https://github.com/nodejs/node/blob/v22.5.1/lib/v8.js#L327-L333) for details.

 - `index.ts`: Implements the same format as Node's Serialization API, but without dependencies on `Buffer` or other Node modules.